Welcome To My Nightmare

 May 1984 - Underground releases a mixture of cuts from my Crystal Serpent album under the Theoria name.

 Late 1984 - Theoria hits the 4-track recording method again and Underground puts it out as a self titled cassette.
-I also attempt to get a deal, or a label to subsidize Underground, neither happens.
+I also attempt to get a deal, or a label to subsidize Underground, make it a real record company, neither happens.

 February 1985 - Underground releases Pig Latin - She's Got Balls on cassette.
-I set the band up a US tour, after the second gig Jimmy O'Neal, lead vocalist and guitarist, disappears.
+I set the band up a US tour, after the second gig Jimmy O'Neal, lead vocalist and guitarist for Pig Latin, disappears.
 I gave the masters to the drummer and the band disappears with the tapes.

 April 1985 - I meet Hank Montero at The Metroplex, an Atlanta underground club, and he starts to work for Underground booking and promoting bands.
+Since Underground Records isn't an actual commercial entity, he gets the booking commission as payment for his work.
 A month later he disappears taking my entire list of booking agents and clubs with him.

 May 1985 - Theoria plays a five keg bash near Kennesaw State College to celebrate Underground's official three year anniversary.
 Someone spikes Philbro's water with acid and he plays a drum solo the entire evening with a strobe light going.
 Kilgore chases members of the Maddogs motorcycle gang, twice, trying to make off with the kegs, and they later succeed in stealing one and burning a yamaha motorcycle belonging to a frat boy in a bon fire.
 Keith (chuck) Tanner gets in a rumble with the frat boys and the entire box of Underground vinyl I had pressed for the occasion disappears without a trace.
 Those nights, you don't forget.